gredta/tasks/README.md

 # tasks
 Task Manager Application built with JavaFX.
+Made to organize our lives using simple functions to add and delete tasks.